MY GROUP WORKS ON SYNTHESIS AND CATALYSIS.

-Research in the group covers a range of areas including asymmetric catalysis, total synthesis of complex target molecules, chemical biology.
+Research in the group covers a range of areas including asymmetric catalysis, new synthetic methodology, a little chemical biology, but mostly sustainable synthesis and catalysis.

 ASYMMETRIC TRANSFER HYDROGENATION CATALYSTS.